Introducing Supportive - Profiles in your Gmail Learn more

 Proxycurl endpoints we will use

-• Employee Listing Endpoint - One of the company endpoints, this lists every employee in a company and gives links to their profile URLs.
+• Employee Listing Endpoint, one of the company endpoints, this lists every employee in a company and gives links to their profile URLs.
 In the Proxycurl API, a LinkedIn URL is always the unique identifier of an entity, be it company, person, job, or anything else.

 How to implement the high-level overview